st0012/object_tracer/README.md

 ### Contract Tracing For Objects

-The concept is very simple, it's basically like [contact tracing](https://en.wikipedia.org/wiki/Contact_tracing) for your Ruby objects.
+The concept is very simple.
+It's basically like [contact tracing](https://en.wikipedia.org/wiki/Contact_tracing) for your Ruby objects.
 You can use

 - `print_calls(object)` to see what method calls the object performs
-- `print_traces(object)` to see how the object interacts with other objects (like used as an arugment)
+- `print_traces(object)` to see how the object interacts with other objects (like used as an argument)

 ### Example - `print_calls`

 Still sounds vague?
 Let's see some examples:

 In [Discourse](https://github.com/discourse/discourse), it uses `Guardian` class for authorization (like policy objects).
 It's barely visible in controller actions, but it does many checks under the hood.
-Now, let's see what `Guadian` does when a user creates a post, here's the action:
+Now, let's see what `Guadian` does when a user creates a post; here's the action:

 ```ruby